 You can obtain customs declaration forms from your mail provider.
 Most of the time, these are available online.

-Sellers in the US that are shipping overseas can enter their package information on the USPS website to determine which customs form is necessary.
+Sellers in the US that are delivering overseas can enter their package information on the USPS website to determine which customs form is necessary.

 I have questions about selling to a specific country

-Some orders shipped to Etsy customers in Australia are subject to Goods & Sales Tax (GST).
+Some orders delivered to Etsy customers in Australia are subject to Goods & Sales Tax (GST).
 Etsy will collect a 10% GST on orders if each of the following applies:

 - Seller is located outside Australia.

-- The package is being shipped to a buyer in Australia.
+- The package is being delivered to a buyer in Australia.